Pulmonary fat embolism is a specific subtype of pulmonary embolism where the embolic particles are composed of fat.

 It usually occurs in the context of a long bone fracture and may occur in 1-3% of patients with simple tibial or femoral fractures and up to 20% of individuals with more severe trauma.
 Other less common causes include:

 - overwhelming infection

-The exact mechanism is not entirely clear but presumably occurs from one of two methods.
-The first is the production of free fatty acids, which initiates a toxic reaction in the endothelium.
-This process is further complicated by accumulation of neutrophils and other inflammatory cells, which cause damage to vasculature.
-The other mechanism is a mechanical obstruction of the pulmonary vasculature by fat globules, aggregates of red blood cells and platelets.
+- production of free fatty acids, which initiates a toxic reaction in the endothelium.
+This process is further complicated by the accumulation of neutrophils and other inflammatory cells, which cause damage to the vasculature.

-Urine analysis for fat globules may be useful in the setting of large pulmonary fat embolism.
+Urinalysis for fat globules may be useful in the setting of large a pulmonary fat embolism.

-Non specific but can resemble those in acute respiratory distress syndrome from any cause, and consist of widespread homogeneous and heterogeneous areas of increased opacity.
-A normal heart size and the absence of other features of cardiogenic oedema (septal lines, pleural effusion, and pulmonary venous hypertension may aid differentiation from noncardiogenic pulmonary oedema).
+Non-specific but can resemble those in acute respiratory distress syndrome from any cause, and shows widespread homogeneous and heterogeneous areas of increased opacity.
+A normal heart size and the absence of other features of cardiogenic oedema (septal lines, pleural effusion, and pulmonary venous hypertension) may aid in the differentiation from noncardiogenic pulmonary oedema.